arabesqueai/lisbon/README.md

 - For dev/benchmark purposes, consider installing the packages listed in `requirements-dev.txt`

 ## Limitations

+`lisbon`'s speed up comes from vector instruction sets hence some platforms are not supported if not built from source.

 Currently, `lisbon` only supports L2 regularised hinge loss and does not support